 The MS550 is smaller than the MS650: 890mm versus 1060mm wide, and 69mm versus 76mm high.
 This height difference makes the MS550 significantly more likely to fit under the frame of a typical TV when sat on the same piece of furniture.

-Design TL;DR: The MS550 is beautifully built and looks like it should cost much more than £399.
+Design TL;DR: The MS550 is beautifully built and looks like it should cost much more than the £299 it's on sale for in most places.
 It’s impressively compact, too, considering how much power it’s got...

 Being that much smaller than the MS650 does mean there’s less space for speakers in the MS550.
 It only gets six drivers versus the MS650’s nine: four main drivers, and two wide-dispersion tweeters.